05 April 2009

 YOU BETTER THINK TWICE!!!

 PS: Dawn Yip, the director of operations have yet to call me back after ONE WEEK, although I was promised.
-Their customer service sucks all the way to the top!
+Their customer service sucks all the way to the top management!

 oh, thats terrible!